infiniteyawn/tiantong_rujing/introduction.md

 "So-called the fear of the dong school of thought may be because of the superior use of language"

-It is the same truth of JingGong's idea
+It is the same truth of Jing's idea